AUSTRALIAN AIR PILOTS MUTUAL BENEFIT FUND

-(vi) If the Member ceases to be employed as a pilot or ceases to derive his/her principal income from piloting activities.
-Three years from that date.
-A pilot so affected by this Rule (and who has been a member for at least five (5) years previously) who should subsequently obtain employment within two (2) years of termination under this Rule, will upon application to the Trustee be eligible for reinstatement without penalty in terms of age of joining and continuity of service at the discretion of the Trustee.
+(vi) If the Member ceases to be employed as a pilot or ceases to derive his/her principal income from piloting activities three years from that date, provided the Member continues to meet the definition of Unemployed Member throughout the entirety of the three-year period.
+A pilot so affected by this Rule (and who has been a Member for at least five (5) years prior to the commencement of the three year period of this clause) who should subsequently obtain employment within two (2) years from cessation of membership under this Rule, will upon application to the Trustee be eligible for reinstatement under this Rule, without penalty in terms of age of joining and continuity of service at the discretion of the Trustee.

-Before any court proceedings can be commenced (except seeking injunctive relief) all disputes arising out of any claim must be referred to the Financial Ombudsman Service for determination.
+Before any court proceedings can be commenced (except seeking injunction relief) all disputes arising out of any claim must be referred to the Australian Financial Complaints Authority (AFCA) for determination.

 The Trustee, through its directors (“Directors” or “Board”) shall control the administration of the Fund and shall, in addition to any other powers or duties herein contained:

-(i) Examine all applications for Membership of the Fund, and where appropriate authorise the acceptance of a member subject to any exclusions or conditions as provided for in these Rules.
+(i) Examine all applications for Membership of the Fund, and where appropriate authorise the acceptance of a Member subject to any Exclusions or Denials as provided for in these Rules.

-(iii) Examine all claims made on the Fund and authorise all payments that are to be made on claims, either as Monthly Benefits or Capital Benefits.
+(iii) Examine all claims made on the Fund and authorise all payments that are to be made on claims, either as Disability Benefits or Capital Benefits.